karservice/kobra/README.md

 Please note that LiU card numbers will never be returned from the API, due to privacy decisions made by LiU.

-(*) Your account must be allowed to use the API.
+(*) See *API authentication* above.
+Your account must also be allowed to use the API.
 If not, you will receive a 403 status code.

 Setting up a development environment
 ------------------------------------